Delhi Accord

 Delhi Accord was a tripartite agreement (verbal) in Delhi after mutual agreement between Ranas, Nepali congress party and King Tribhuban.

 Background

-The Rana Regime of Nepal started in 1846 when Jung Bahadur Rana assumed full power after the Kot Massacre.
-This reduced the status of the King to a mere figurehead and vested all powers in the hands of the hereditary Prime Ministers of the Rana family.
+The Rana regime of Nepal started in 1846 when Jung Bahadur Rana assumed full power after the Kot massacre.
+This reduced the status of the king to a mere figurehead and vested all powers in the hands of the hereditary prime ministers of the Rana family.
 This regime was highly authoritarian, isolationist and oppressive.
-The Rana Prime Ministers restricted education to just the members of the Rana family and some other aristocrats, executed and imprisoned any objectors and held the Royal Family captive.
+The Rana prime ministers restricted education to just the members of the Rana family and some other aristocrats, executed and imprisoned any objectors and held the royal family captive.
 In time, anti-Rana sentiments grew strong among aristocrats who worked with Nepalis living in India to fuel a revolution against the oppressive regime.
 King Tribhuvan's anti-Rana attitude had been an open secret for a long time in Nepal.
-In November 10th 1950, he took refuge at the Indian Embassy against the restrictions imposed on him by the Ranas.
-He was accompanied by his son Mahendra and eldest grandson Birendra, among a number of other royal family members excluding Gyanendra, the infant son of Crown Prince Mahendra.
-On 10th November, two Indian planes landed at Gauchar Airport and flew back to New Delhi with the Royal family.
-King Tribhuvan was formally welcomed by the Indian prime minister Jawahar Lal Nehru and other high officials.